Why France has become a prime target for terrorists

-Many experts weren’t surprised when Islamic terrorists targeted France in attacks that killed at least 130 people and injured hundreds more in Paris last November.
+Many experts aren’t surprised that Islamic terrorists targeted France in attacks that killed at least 127 people and injured hundreds more in Paris.

-John Schindler, the national-security columnist for the New York Observer, tweeted after the attacks: “Jihadists with Balkan small arms were shooting up France in 1995 … got no idea why anybody is surprised.”
+John Schindler, the national-security columnist for the New York Observer, tweeted on Saturday: “Jihadists with Balkan small arms were shooting up France in 1995 … got no idea why anybody is surprised by last night’s horror.”

-Attackers used guns and bombs at several sites across Paris in November, including the Stade de France and the Bataclan concert hall, where a shooting rampage and hostage situation left about 89 people dead.
+Attackers used guns and bombs at several sites across Paris on Friday, including the Stade de France and the Bataclan concert hall, where a shooting rampage and hostage situation left more than 100 dead.
+Eight attackers have died — seven after killing themselves using explosive vests, according to Reuters — and authorities are now searching for accomplices.

-Salah Abdeslam, the most wanted man in Europe for his suspected role in the attacks, was wounded and captured in a police raid in the Molenbeek district of Brussels on Friday afternoon, ending a months-long manhunt.

-ISIS (also known as the Islamic State and ISIL) called Paris “the capital of prostitution and vice” in a statement claiming responsibility for the attacks last year.
+ISIS (also known as the Islamic State and ISIL) called Paris “the capital of prostitution and vice” in a statement claiming responsibility for the attack.
 The terrorist group also stated that France and “all nations following in its path” are “at the top of the target list for the Islamic State.”

-Under President Francois Hollande, France launched its first airstrikes against ISIS targets in Syria last September.
+Under President Francois Hollande, France launched its first airstrikes against ISIS targets in Syria in September.
 The country is also a closer and more opportunistic target for extremist groups.

+Unnamed French police officials told The Associated Press that authorities have identified one of the suicide bombers as “a young Frenchman flagged in the past for links with an Islamic extremist activity.”

-Will McCants, an expert on extremism and author of the recent book “The ISIS Apocalypse,” told Business Insider in November that the attack could have been a pointed warning to France to cease strikes in Syria.
+Will McCants, an expert on extremism and author of the recent book “The ISIS Apocalypse,” told Business Insider on Saturday that the attack could have been a pointed warning to France to cease strikes in Syria.

 It could be “to say to France, ‘If you continue to bomb our positions, there’s going to be more of the same and you had better leave off or more of your civilians will die,'” McCants said.

-But McCants pointed out that it’s difficult to speculate about ISIS’ reasoning because “it may be a matter of where they had the greatest opportunity.”
+But McCants pointed out that it’s difficult to speculate about ISIS’s reasoning because “it may be a matter of where they had the greatest opportunity.”

-Paris might also be a more fruitful recruiting ground for ISIS than cities in some other western countries.
+France might simply be an easier target for ISIS than other western countries.

 Tensions surrounding France’s Muslim community have long been simmering, as George Packer, a foreign correspondent for The New Yorker who covered the Iraq war, chronicled in an August article.
 The article, titled “The Other France,” wondered whether Paris suburbs are an “incubator for terrorism.”